Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Spectrum Extension Minimizing the PAPR

-As observed in Fig.~\ref{fig:PAPRvsNe}, the PAPR behavior as a function of $\Ne$ is well characterized by the bounds~\eqref{eq:PAPRub} and~\eqref{eq:PAPRub2}.
-Accordingly, the value of $\NePAPR$ can be closely approximated using bound~\eqref{eq:PAPRub}, with slightly better precision than bound~\eqref{eq:PAPRub2}.
+Fig.~\ref{fig:PAPRvsNe} shows good agreement in the overall trend between the simulated PAPR and the PAPR bounds~\eqref{eq:PAPRub} and~\eqref{eq:PAPRub2} as a function of $\Ne$.
+Accordingly, these bounds can be used to identify $\NePAPR$.
+While an analytical determination of the bound minimizer appears intractable, its numerical evaluation is significantly less complex than direct PAPR simulations.
+This, in turn, facilitates the study of the optimum SE as a function of other system parameters.

+Compared to~\eqref{eq:PAPRub2}, the bound~\eqref{eq:PAPRub} depends on the complete constellation, as well as $L$.
+The latter appears thus slightly more precise on Fig.~\ref{fig:PAPRvsNe} for approximating $\NePAPR$.
 For Fig.~\ref{PAPRvsNe_8PRB_L=0_Kaiser2_16QAM.eps} with 16QAM, we also display the approximate bound~\eqref{eq:PAPRubQPSK} which appears to be a slightly better and simpler way to approximate $\NePAPR$ than \eqref{eq:PAPRub} in this case.
-Note, however, that the global optimum SE size obtained from simulations may correspond only to a local minimium in the PAPR bound, as shown in Fig.~\ref{fig:PAPRvsNe_8PRB_L=0_NoFDSS_QPSK} -- something we observed for smaller bandwidths and FDSS windows with small attenuation.
+A defect of these bounds is however that the global optimum SE size obtained from simulations may correspond only to a local minimium in the PAPR bound, as shown in Fig.~\ref{fig:PAPRvsNe_8PRB_L=0_NoFDSS_QPSK} -- something we observed for smaller bandwidths and FDSS windows with small attenuation.
 A simple way to circumvent this issue is to restrict the search range for small FDSS attenuation, or inject a correction factor into the bound.
 Indeed, we observe that the bounds are further apart for $\Ne=0$ and become tighter as $\Ne \to \Nsc$.
 A practical method to compensate for this discrepancy is to approximate the PAPR as ${\rm PAPR } \; {\rm [dB] } \approx {\rm PAPR }^{\rm U}(\Ccal,\Ne,L)\; {\rm [dB] } - K \left(1-\frac{\Ne}{\Nsc}\right)$ where $K $ is the gap between the bound and simulation at $\Ne=0$, which can empirically be evaluated.

+Since the search space and summations in ~\eqref{eq:PAPRub} and~\eqref{eq:PAPRub2} depend on the bandwidth size, even numerically optimizing these bounds becomes computationally expensive when the bandwidth is large.
+We therefore consider a further simplification of the bound~\eqref{eq:PAPRub2}.
+As illustrated in Fig.~\ref{fig:Pulses}, once $\Ne$ increases and the pulses spread apart, the dominant contribution to the peak of the non-coherently combined pulses arises mainly from the overlap of two neighboring pulses, while the sidelobes of the remaining pulses are negligible, especially for larger FDSS attenuation.
+Accordingly, we reduce the summation in~\eqref{eq:PAPRub2} to two pulses as $\max_n \left\{ \sum_{i,j= 0}^{\Ndata-1} |p_i[n]||p_j[n]| \right\} \approx \max_n \left\{ \sum_{i,j= 0}^{1} |p_i[n]||p_j[n]| \right\} \!= \!\max_n \left\{ (|p_0[n]| + |p_1[n]|)^2 \right\} $.
+Since the absolute amplitude level is irrelevant for determining the minimizing location, the square exponent can be omitted.
+With a small reformulation of the kernel pulse, we thus obtain the approximation